What NYC buyers need to know about what's included, tax deductions, and how to evaluate building financials.

 Many co-op buildings carry debt—mortgages taken out by the corporation for the original building purchase, major capital improvements, or refinancing.
 Shareholders pay their proportionate share of this debt service through maintenance.

-Buildings with underlying mortgages allocate a portion of each maintenance dollar toward principal and interest.
-The interest portion is typically tax-deductible for shareholders.
 Some buildings have no underlying mortgage, having paid off their debt years ago.
 Others carry substantial loans.
-This varies enormously and affects both maintenance levels and tax benefits.
+This varies enormously and significantly affects both maintenance levels and tax benefits.

 Well-managed buildings set aside money each month for future capital needs—roof replacement, elevator modernization, facade repairs, boiler upgrades.
 These reserve contributions build a financial cushion that prevents large special assessments when major work becomes necessary.